jakob-fritz/github2lab_action/README.md

 ### Github-CI

-- Copy the file `mirror_wait.yml` in `examples/.github/workflows`
+- To use the action, simply include it in your current github workflows.
-to your own repository (in a directory called `.github/workflows`).
+See [Exemplary use](#examplary-use) below for a snippet on how to include the action.
-This file adds a job that triggers a CI-Pipeline in Gitlab.
+Full examples on how to include it can be found in `examples/.github/workflows`.
 - The environment-variables are mostly found in two jobs in the CI.
 You can also declare them in the upper part to make them available to all jobs.
 Then, both jobs have access to those variables